-Founded in 1929, the Population Reference Bureau informs people around the world about population, health, and the environment, and empowers them to use that information to advance the well-being of current and future generations.
+Founded in 1929, Population Reference Bureau informs people around the world about population, health, and the environment, and empowers them to use that information to advance the well-being of current and future generations.
 PRB brings broad expertise and innovative, cost-effective approaches to research, analysis, information sharing, and capacity building.

 PRB analyzes and synthesizes complex demographic data and research to provide objective, accurate, and up-to-date information in accessible and easy-to-use formats.
 Our clients include Federal government agencies, foundations and other nonprofit organizations, and businesses.
 PRB has a staff of 65 who are trained in demography, sociology, economics, public health, public policy, or communications and journalism; with expertise in quantitative and qualitative research methods, statistical analysis and programming, data visualization, survey research, and policy communication.
 PRB staff also have extensive knowledge and experience with a broad array of U.S. and international data sources including the U.S. decennial census, American Community Survey, Current Population Survey, Vital Statistics, National Survey of Children’s Health, and the Demographic and Health Surveys.

-GSA MOBIS Schedule
+GSA Multiple Award Schedule (MAS)

 Contract Number GS-10F-023BA